Slashdot Asks: Are Remote Software Teams More Productive?

 Remote Senior Windows Software Engineer (Score:1)

-Preformers preform, slackers slack (Score:2)
+Preformers preform, slackers slack (Score:3)

 Doesn't much matter if folks come in to work, or if they work in their underwear at home while skipping a shower for a week.
 Their productivity is about the same from all I can see.
 I do feel it's a lot easier for a slacker to goof off at home than in the office.
 I worked with one person for over a year that was remote, and they told me after they left that basically they surfed the internet and did personal projects most of the time.
-About the only time they did actual work was when metrics with deadlines
+About the only time they did actual work was when metrics with deadlines were imposed or there was a major outage.

+Maybe because the ones at work sit in meetings for half the day so the productivity was about the same.

 loaded question (Score:1)